 The Smithsonian declared Brattleboro Number 11 of the “20 Best Small Towns in America.”
 This urban arts oasis is where the West River meets the Connecticut River right in Downtown offering a stunning venue for the swimmer, fisherman, kayaker and even the bicyclist with nine different self-guided biking tours all starting from Brattleboro.

-Las Vegas has a full plate of vibrant nightlife, centered around 24-hour casinos and nearly any entertainment option one might dream up.
+Las Vegas has a full plate of vibrant nightlife, centered on 24-hour casinos and nearly any entertainment option one might dream up.
 And while an Egyptian pyramid, Venetian Grand Canal, and the Eiffel Tower are all spectacles in their own right, there’s also wonder found rock climbing at Red Rock National Conservation Area or retreating to cooler temperatures at Mt.
 Charleston, Nevada’s fifth tallest peak.

 Rapid City is called the gateway to Mt.
 Rushmore, the massive iconic sculpture of four U.S. Presidents.
 It’s also a hop, skip and jump from Badlands National Park, Crazy Horse Memorial and the Black Hills – perfect for cruising by car or motorcycle.
 Grab dinner Downtown and be greeted by the City of Presidents, a series of life-size bronze statues of our past presidents.